 How to protect yourself: Change your app settings so that you need to manually update apps and make it a habit to regularly change passwords and check your privacy settings.
 Also be aware of new geotagging features on social media apps, such as the new maps “sticker” feature on Instagram stories that displays a map pinning your geographic location.
 You may not choose use the optional feature, but if you are with someone who is “Instagramming” the event you are attending, and you are tagged and the person also displays the map, your privacy is at risk.
 Use social media cautiously.

 Legal protection for spousal or intimate partner stalking is available to you.
 You have the right to be safe.
-To learn more about the legal measures available to victims of stalking, please contact us today to schedule a free and completely confidential attorney consultation.
+To learn more about the legal measures available to victims of stalking, please contact us today to schedule a completely confidential attorney consultation.
 Take your first step towards safeguarding your future.
 Call us at 888-888-0919, or please click the button below.